Web conferencing: History

 In April 1999, Vstream introduced the Netcall product for web conferencing as "a fee-based Internet software utility that lets you send business presentations and other graphic information via e-mail to a Vstream server.
 Vstream converts the content, again using streaming technology, and makes the presentation available for viewing by up to 1,200 people at a time."
 Vstream changed the company name to Evoke Communications in 2000, with a further change to Raindance Communications in 2002.
 In February 2006, Raindance was acquired by the InterCall division of West Corporation.

 In December 2003, Citrix Systems acquired Expertcity, giving it the GoToMyPC and GoToAssist products.
 The acquired company was renamed as the Citrix Online division of Citrix Systems.
 In July 2004, Citrix Online released GoToMeeting as its first generic web conferencing product.
 In June 2006, GoToWebinar was added, allowing additional registration and reporting functionality along with larger capacity in sessions.

+In 2003, Emil Ivov, launched Jitsi, originally presented as his thesis at the University of Strasbourg.
+Afterward, development continued and the project consolidated as an open-source web conferencing alternative.

 In January 2003, Macromedia acquired Presedia, including the Breeze Presentation product.
 Breeze Live was added with the 4.0 release of Macromedia Breeze to support web conferencing.
 In April 2005, Adobe Systems announced acquisition of Macromedia (completed in December 2005) and changed the Breeze product name to Adobe Connect.

 A trademark for the term WEBinar (first three letters capitalized) was registered in 1998 by Eric R. Korb (Serial Number 75478683, USPTO) and was reassigned to InterCall.
 The trademark registration was cancelled in 2007.
 Learn.com filed a claim for the term "webinar" without regard to font or style in 2006 (Serial Number 78952304, USPTO).
 That trademark claim was abandoned in 2007 and no subsequent filing has been made.

 During the COVID-19 pandemic, webinars became the norm of teaching and instruction in numerous schools, universities and workplaces around the world.
 This new form of transferring knowledge challenged institutions and instructors, and it fostered new practices of teaching.
 At the same time this new form of teaching also demonstrated the advantages of moving these events online, as virtual conferences were found to be more inclusive, more affordable, less time-consuming and more accessible worldwide, especially for early-career researchers.
-Providing a great opportunity to identify best practices for designing intentionally inclusive online events, so the positive advantages of these can continue when in-person conferences resume.